Design, Partnering, Management and Innovation (DPMI)

 Is there financial aid available for the DPMI program?

-There are no scholarships at this time for DPMI.
-However, you may be eligible to receive US Federal Financial Aid in the form of loans to cover the certificate fee.
+Students who are currently enrolled in a degree program may be eligible to receive US Federal Financial Aid in the form of loans to cover the certificate fee.
 If you are a MIIS student, please see the Office of Student Financial Planning to learn more about your individual options.
 Only students who choose to take DPMI for academic credit will be eligible for financial aid.
+MIIS students may also be eligible for Immersive Learning Funding.

 Past participants have also independently secured outside scholarships to cover the costs of the program.
 Some who are currently working for development organizations have applied directly to their places of work for reimbursement of the training fee and associated living and transportation expenses (if applicable).
 Please contact email@example.com if you would like a program support letter that you can present to your employer.